George P. L. Walker: Career and research

 In 1952, Walker took up an assistant lectureship in mineralogy at Imperial College, London.
 He was promoted to lecturer in 1954 and finished his PhD in 1956.
 For the next ten years, Walker turned his attention to the study of alteration minerals in lavas of eastern Iceland, spending each summer from 1955 to 1966 mapping in Iceland.
 This work earned him an international reputation as a meticulous mineralogist, and provided the first evidence for how the crust grows at oceanic ridges.
 In 1964, Walker was promoted to Reader at Imperial college.
 Following the eruption of Surtsey from 1963-1967, Walker began to take an interest in active volcanism.
 This led to some of his pioneering studies, first of basaltic volcanism and lava flows on Mount Etna; and later, on pyroclastic rocks and the products of explosive volcanic eruptions, in Italy, the Azores and Tenerife.

 In 1977, Walker was awarded a Captain James Cook Fellowship of the Royal Society of New Zealand, which he took up at the University of Auckland.
 Although this began as a visiting position, in 1978 Walker resigned from Imperial College, and moved to New Zealand with his family.
 In 1981, he moved to the newly created Gordon Macdonald Chair in Volcanology at the University of Hawaiʻi.
 He remained in post until retirement, in 1996.

 Awards and honours

-Walker received many awards and fellowships in recognition of his meticulous and influential work.
+Walker received many awards and fellowships in recognition of his work.